Meet the ASG Rising Leaders Program

 Daniel Lippman is a reporter covering the White House and Washington for POLITICO.
 He was previously a co-author of POLITICO's Playbook and also regularly contributes to other POLITICO newsletters including National Security Daily, Influence and New York Playbook.
 Before joining POLITICO, he was a fellow covering environmental news for E&E Publishing and a reporter for The Wall Street Journal in New York.
 He has also interned for McClatchy Newspapers and Reuters.
 During a stint freelancing in 2013, he traveled to the Turkish-Syrian border to cover the impact of the Syrian civil war for The Huffington Post and CNN.com.
 He graduated from The Hotchkiss School in 2008 and from The George Washington University in 2012.
 Daniel hails from the Berkshires in western Massachusetts and enjoys playing tennis, seeing movies and trying out new restaurants in his free time.

-James is a U.S. Coast Guard officer detailed to the Office of the Vice President, Office of National Security Affairs where he serves as a special assistant to the Vice President’s National Security Advisor.
+James is a U.S. Coast Guard officer detailed to the Office of the Vice President, Office of National Security Affairs where he serves as OVPs Executive Secretary— the Vice President’s liaison to the Interagency.

 He is an afloat officer or cutterman who has served on four ships from the Arabian Gulf to the Eastern Pacific Ocean, including as the commanding officer of Coast Guard Cutter Ibis in South Florida and as the Caribbean Targeting officer at Joint Interagency Task Force South (JIATF-S) in Key West, FL.
 He is a Senior Editor at the Center for International Maritime Security and his analysis on national security and maritime affairs has been featured in U.S. Naval Institute Proceedings, The Center for International Maritime Security, The Strategy Bridge, The Maritime Executive, and RealClear Defense.

 Nolan Mayhew Military Legislative Assistant, U.S. Senator Joni Ernst